upenn-cis198/homework4/README.md

 Aside: It is not enough for your code to work, it should be well written, idiomatic, logically separated, and modular.
-Even if every works, you **will not** receive an A on this assignment if your code is badly written, e.g. if-else cascades, one giant main function.
+Even if every works, you **will not** receive an A on this assignment if your code is terribly written, e.g. if-else cascades, one giant main function.

 **NOTE**: You must propagate all nix::Result errors up to main using '?', do not use unwrap or expect on these, you may use unwrap or expect on **other** types of error though.

 ### Nix
-We will use the nix trait for their ptrace bindings.
+We will use the nix crate for their ptrace bindings.
 Specifically you should become best friends with `nix::sys::wait::WaitStatus` enum as you will need to handle all the cases in this enum.